maartenba/maartenba.github.io/_posts/2020-01-29-deserializing-json-into-polymorphic-classes-with-systemtextjson.markdown

 {
     // Check for null values
     if (reader.TokenType == JsonTokenType.Null) return null;

+    // Copy the current state from reader (it's a struct) var readerAtStart = reader;

     // Read the `className` from our JSON document using var jsonDocument = JsonDocument.ParseValue(ref reader);